 The germination medium should generally be much more water retentive than the regular growing medium.
 Besides, its particle sizes should also be smaller for newly developed roots to better elongate.
 In Northern California, I use a mix of 80% 1~2.5 mm pumice and 20% 1~3 mm coir.

 Sterilization reduces the chance of fungal growth in high humidity needed by germination.
 First moist the medium, put it in an oven-safe container and bake at 80~100° C for >30 minutes.

-The recommended germination medium is the same as the one for rooting.
-Fill at least ~3 cm of the germination medium in a clean container with drain holes.
-Sow the seeds on the surface and then cover them with a thin layer (~3 mm) of the germination medium.
-This layer stabilizes the young seedlings when they start to put down roots.
+To sow the seeds, fill at least ~3 cm of the germination medium in a clean container.
+Sow the seeds on the surface and then cover them with a then layer of coarse-grained particles (I use 2~6 mm pumice).
+This layer will help stabilize the young seedlings.

 Soak the container in the fertilizer solution for regular watering for ~1 day, while making sure the container is covered to prevent pests (for example, fungus gnats) from hatching eggs.
 After that, seal it in a clear plastic bag (for example, a storage bag).
 This keeps the seeds in a fully saturated humidity.
 Put the container in a bright place without direct sunlight.
 The first seeds will germinate in ~1 week and the germination goes on during the next weeks.
 The sealed container should be periodically inspected for fungus affection or leakage of moisture.
 If any fungi are observed, take the container out immediately.

 Mix the seeds with a small amount of germination medium.
 Shake the mix well and lay it down.
 The result is often satisfying.